Kenneth and Phyllis Laurent House: History

 The house was built by local contractor Harry V. Johnson.
 The Rinehimer Manufacturing Company provided red tidewater cypress for the interior walls and exterior trim.
 John deKoven Hill was appointed by Wright to oversee the project.
 During construction, the Laurents befriended Wright.
 Wright would occasionally ask the Laurents to review some of his current designs at Taliesin.
 Wright also visited the Laurents, stopping by the house with Hill and Edgar Kaufmann Jr. In 1958, the Laurents again turned to Wright when they wanted an addition to their house.
 The Laurents did not like the first set of designs Wright made, and Wright died before he was able to draft a second.
-The addition was designed in 1960 by Evanston architect John H. "Jack" Howe, former Wright apprentice.
+The addition was designed in 1960 by Evanston architect John H. "Jack" Howe, a former Wright apprentice.
 The son of Harry Johnson was commissioned to build the addition.
 The Laurents were the only family to ever live in the house.
 On August 28, 2012, it was recognized by the National Park Service with a listing on the National Register of Historic Places.
-It was expected to open for tours in the summer of 2013, but a storm damaged the roof; the Laurent House Foundation intends to raise $500,000 to repair it.
-The house opened for tours on June 8, 2014.
+It was expected to open for tours in the summer of 2013, but a storm damaged the roof; the Laurent House Foundation committed itself to raising $500,000 to repair it, and tours began on June 8, 2014.